madjar/pyramid_persona/README.rst

 What it does
 ------------

+`pyramid_persona` *is* a login system.
+It replaces login forms and views, and the need to handle passwords.

+`pyramid_persona` *is not* an authentication policy.
+It only handles the login process and requires an authentication policy to remember the user between requests (`SessionAuthenticationPolicy` is used by default).

 Here is, in details, what including `pyramid_persona` does :

 - it defines an authentication policy, an authorization policy, and a session factory     (this is needed for csrf